Syllabus for Applied Systems Analysis

 - formulate and solve certain types of optimisation problems using a dynamic programming approach

 - generate a decision tree for the solution of certain types of decision-making problems

 The systems analysis approach to model based problem solving, including problem specification, modelling, validation, problem solving techniques and result evaluation.
 Emphasis on finding suitable techniques for solving practical problems in working life.
-Different methods from systems analysis and operations research including queuing analysis.
-Simulation as a method for problem solving.
-Basic principles and applications.
-Time-sequencing, time-controlled, event-controlled and object oriented /pseudoparallel simulation.
+Basic principles and applications of different methods from systems analysis and operations research including optimisation, queuing analysis and simulation.
+The presentation of optimisation methods is based on practical problems, and mainly linear problems are treated.
+Introduction to the simplex method.
+Time-controlled, event-controlled and object oriented /pseudoparallel simulation.
 Statistical methods, e.g. pseudo-number generators, variance reduction techniques and sensitivity analysis.

 Lectures, problem solving sessions and voluntary assignments.